 Under the general direction of a Project Editor, the cohort of writers will be tasked with the research and writing of individual online methods text sections on teaching social studies with primary sources from the Library of Congress.
 Drafting of methods text begins in December 2019 through Summer 2020 for field-testing at a regional summer institute and the NCSS Annual Conference in December 2020.
 Each writing team will further develop method text based on field-testing in the 2020-2021 school year, for further field-testing in Summer and Fall 2021.
 A final version of each text will be completed by Fall 2022 and posted on the NCSS website.
 Writing team members also have the option to facilitate professional development webinars, Annual Conference sessions, and regional summer institutes under the direction of a Lead Coach.

 Writing team members will be paid an honorarium and reimbursed for all travel expenses.
 If selected, you must be available to attend two in-person meetings and conduct all other work online.
-The first meeting is an orientation and initial work session in the Washington, DC area at the Library of Congress and NCSS offices for three (3) days between December 3–13, 2019 (exact dates to be confirmed).
+The first meeting is an orientation and initial work session in the Washington, DC area at the Library of Congress and NCSS offices for three (3) days between December 9-11, 2019.
 A second meeting is planned for three (3) days during the week of March 30, 2020 (exact dates to be confirmed).

 If you are interested in joining our writing team, please complete the NCSS TPS Writing Team Application.

-The application deadline is Friday, October 18, 2019.
-All applicants will be notified on or before November 1, 2019.
+The application deadline is Friday, November 1, 2019.
+All applicants will be notified the week of November 4, 2019.

 Your completed application must include the following information: